kitnato/neverquest/source/data/manual.md

 #### Parry rating

-A value determined by the chance of successfully parrying when defending, along with the damage that is absorbed (after [protection](#protection)) and reflected back.
+A value determined by the chance of successfully parrying when defending, along with the damage (after [protection](#protection)) that is avoided and reflected back.
 Only occurs if a [slashing](#slashing-weapons) weapon is equipped.

-The absorbed and reflected damage is increased by mastering [finesse](#finesse).
+The amount of damage avoided and reflected can be increased by mastering [finesse](#finesse).

 Requires the [escrime](#escrime) skill.